-Tilt window – A single- or double-hung window whose operable sash can be tilted into a room to allow cleaning of the exterior surface on the inside.
+Tilt window – A single or double hung window with operable sash that can be tilted into a room to allow cleaning of the exterior surface on the inside.

-Tints – Gray and bronze available as standard options on Clear or LoE IG.
+Tints – Gray and bronze available as standard options on clear or Low-E IG.

-Transom – Window used over the top of a door or window, primarily for additional light and aesthetic value.
+Transom – A window used over the top of a door or window, primarily for additional light and aesthetic value.

 Triple glazing – Use of three panes of glass or plastic with two airspaces between.
 Generally refers to a sealed insulating unit.

-True divided lites (TDLs) – Traditional window construction incorporating smaller panes of glass actually separated by muntins, rather than simulating such an appearance with larger lites of glass and a muntin grid or grille placed between or on the surfaces of the glass layers.
+True divided lites (TDLs) – A traditional window construction incorporating smaller panes of glass actually separated by muntins, rather than simulating such an appearance with larger lites of glass and a muntin grid or grille placed between or on the surfaces of the glass layers.

 Tubular/Hollow PVC – An extrusion technique used for PVC windows to increase structural strength.

-Two-step distributor – An industry term for a wholesale company which buys building products from the manufacturer and sells them to lumberyards and home centers, which in turn sell to builders, contractors, and homeowners.
-A wholesaler, which buys building products from a manufacturer and sells them to builders, contractors, and homeowners, is referred to as a one-step distributor.
+Two-step distributor – An industry term for a wholesale company that buys building products from the manufacturer and sells them to lumberyards and home centers, which in turn sell to builders, contractors, and homeowners.
+A wholesaler that buys building products from a manufacturer and sells them to builders, contractors, and homeowners is referred to as a one-step distributor.

 Ultraviolet light (UV) – Invisible rays of solar radiation at the short-wavelength violet end of the spectrum.
 Ultraviolet rays can cause fading of paint finishes, carpets, and fabrics, as well as deterioration of some materials.

-Unit size – Overall dimensions of a window unit, including brick mould, subsill, etc., for primed units.
+Unit size – The overall dimensions of a window unit, including brick mould, subsill, etc… for primed units.
 Frame Size and Unit Size are same for Clad Windsor products.

-Vinyl – Generic term for polyvinylchloride or PVC, an extruded material used for window and door framing.
+Vinyl – A generic term for polyvinyl chloride or PVC, an extruded material used for window and door framing.